chimericdream/worldofpannotia.com/src/_magic_armor_abilities/silent-moves-greater.md

     special: []
   marketPriceSpecial: "+33,750 gp"
   description: |
-    As silent moves, except it grants a +15 competence bonus on _move silently_ checks.
+    As silent moves, except it grants a +15 competence bonus on {% skill_link move-silently %} checks.
 ---